 How to become agile

-Higher quality outputs, more satisfied customers and users, improved team morale — it can sound too good to be true.
+Higher-quality outputs, more satisfied customers and users, and improved team morale — it can sound too good to be true.

 But here’s the thing: agile project management isn’t a magical cure-all that’s going to solve all of your project management ailments.
 And it doesn’t exist in a vacuum.

 For agile methods to have this sort of transformative impact, you need support, buy-in, and some truly exceptional people on the team.

 So if you’re wondering how to become agile, here’s what you need to bear in mind.